Antibiotics 101: A Guide to Doxycycline for DogsReading Time: 5 minutes

 Also, tetracyclines can cause discoloration of tooth enamel in developing.
 Hence using this antibiotic in young dogs and cats could lead to yellowing of their adult teeth when they have erupted through the gum.

 Lastly, it’s a good idea to avoid ‘dry pilling’ pilling with doxycycline.
-Dry pilling is the practice of giving a tablet without food or walk.
+Dry pilling is the practice of giving a tablet without food or water.
 There is a slight risk if the tablet lodges in the esophagus (gullet) that it could cause an ulcer.
 This is easily prevented by offering the pet a drink of water or syringing some water into the mouth, immediately after giving the pill.